Symbolism

 The element provides the power to change, to create a new way.

-In ceramics: In the kiln, the clay transforms from fragile to strength, solidifying its shape.
+In ceramics: In the kiln, the clay transforms from fragile to solid, confirming its shape.
 It is forever changed.

 Fall, the season of earth.